 Robustness, performance and implementation of MrTADFinder

 Because of the stochastic nature of the modified Louvain algorithm, we explored the robustness of MrTADFinder.
 In the current setting based on multiple runs of the modified Louvain procedure, we found the results of two independent callings highly robust.
 In fact, the normalized mutual information is 0.99 (see Figure S8).
-We further investigated how MrTADFinder performs in replicates.
+We further investigated the reproducibility of MrTADFinder in two aspects.
+First, we studied the agreement of TADs called in biological replicates.
 Using Hi-C data released by the ENCODE consortium, we found that TADs called in a pair of biological replicates agree reasonably well, with normalized mutual information about 0.85 (see Figure S9 and Methods).
+Secondly, we explored the effects of sequencing depth to our algorithm.
+Specifically, we applied MrTADFinder to identify TADs from a deeply sequenced Hi-C data of GM12878 [21].
+We then reduced the number of reads included and called TADs again.
+We found that the TADs identified using a subset of reads are slightly different from the original, and in general, the discrepancy increases as fewer reads were used (Figure S10 and Methods).
+Despite a certain level of discrepancy, nevertheless, the resultant TADs agree well.
+For instance, in the extreme case, by comparing using contact maps constructed from 2.4 billion reads and 480 million reads respectively, the mean normalized mutual information of various pairs of chromosomes is about 0.88.
+If we compare the TADs called from 2.4 billion reads to the TADs called from 1 billion reads, the normalized mutual information is higher than 0.95.

 MrTADFinder is implemented in Julia.
 Julia programmers can import MrTADFinder as a library for calling various functions.
 It can also be run in command line if Julia and the required packages are installed.
 The performance of MrTADFinder, in general, depends on the size of the input contact map.
 We have tested the performance using the contact maps of GM12878 cell generated by the Aiden lab [21].
 The performance is reasonable.
 For instance, for chromosome 10, in a bin-size of 25kb (i.e. a contact map 5400 by 5400), the time required to arrive at all TADs with 10 runs of Louvain algorithm is about 20 minutes on a laptop with 2.8GHz Intel Core i7 and 16Gb of RAM.
 The time required is only 6 minutes if the bin size is 50kb.
 We have made the source code available on GitHub (see software availability).